-CancerEvolutionVisualization (CEV) creates publication quality phylogenetic tree plots.
+CancerEvolutionVisualization (CEV) creates customizable, publication quality plots for representing tumour evolution data.
+This guide will focus on phylogentic tree visulaization using CEV.
 For simple plots, this package will handle most settings right out of the box.
 However, more complex plots may require some trial and error to achieve the right arrangement of nodes and branches.

 This guide will show best practices for creating plots, as well as examples of common use cases and tips for refining plot settings.